maxwoe/sc-devops/README.md

 - [trufflehog3](https://github.com/feeltheajf/trufflehog3): A secret scanner that searches through git repositories for secrets
 - [waffle](https://github.com/EthWorks/Waffle): Tooling for writing smart contract tests

+## Usage

+### Prerequisites

+`Node.js` and `npm` are required.
+The following versions were used:

+- `Node.js` – v16.7.0
+- `npm` – 7.20.3

+### Installation

+Run `npm install` to install above tools (all dependencies specified in `package.json`) and prepare husky (pre-commit) hooks.

 ### Configuration

-#### `hardhat.config.js`

-The file contains the configuration for setting up the development environment and the blockchain connection.
+- `hardhat.config.js`: The file contains the configuration for setting up the development environment and the blockchain connection.
 For more information read [hardhat configuration](https://hardhat.org/config/).

-#### `.env` _Needs to be created manually_

-For development an `.env` file containing several environment variables must exist in the root directory of the project.
+- `.env` (_Needs to be created manually_): For development an `.env` file containing several environment variables must exist in the root directory of the project.
 The provided `.env.example` file serves as a template.
 At the moment the most important entries are the following:
   - `INFURA_API_KEY`: The project does not use its own Ethereum node, so an external provider, Infura, is used.
 To get the key visit the [infura website](https://infura.io/).
   - `MNEMONIC`= Mnemonic phrase of the HD wallet used for interacting with the networks (i.e. private key).
-Contracts are provisioned from an account (determined from the private key), which should have enough funds to provision the contracts.
+Contracts are provisioned from an account (derived from the mnemonic) which should have enough funds to provision the contracts.
   - `ETHERSCAN_API_KEY`: Block explorer key needed for contract verification.
   - `COINMARKETCAP_API_KEY`: Crypto data provider used to fetch exchange rates for gas fee calcualtion in gas reports.

-Several configs for additional developers tools
+- In addition, there are several configuration files for the above tools in the project root.
+For more details, please refer to the respective documentation.

+### General Project Structure

+- The standard `package.json` file with several helpful script commands
+- `.husky` folder contains pre-commit hooks configuration
+- `contracts` folder contains Solidity files
+- `deploy` folder contains deployment scripts for hardhat-deploy
+- `scripts` folder contains useful general purpose scripts for development
+- `tasks` folder contains custom hardhat tasks
+- `test` folder contains mocha test files
+- `utils` folder contains helpful dev scripts
+- The projet `root` contains configuration files
+- When running tasks additional folders containing generated artifacts are created (e.g., abi, artifacts, docs, etc.)

-Commands npm scripts
+### Commands

+The standard package.json file contains several helpful script commands:

-npm run lint:[ sol | js ]  -  Lint the Solidity/JS code
+- npm run lint:[ sol | js ]  -  Lint the Solidity/JS code
-npm run lint:js   -  Lint the JS code
+- npm run lint:js   -  Lint the JS code
-npm run compile   - Compile smart contracts with hardhat
+- npm run compile   - Compile smart contracts with hardhat
-npm run test      - Run mocha tests under /test folder
+- npm run test      - Run mocha tests under /test folder
-npm run docgen    - Generate docs
+- npm run docgen    - Generate docs
-npm run coverage  - Generate code coverage configured by .solcover.js
+- npm run coverage  - Generate code coverage configured by .solcover.js
+- npm run gas-report - Generates a gas-report
-npm run slither   - Static analysis of smart contracts with slither
+- npm run slither   - Static analysis of smart contracts with slither
-npm run mythril   - Static analysis of smart contracts with mythril
+- npm run mythril   - Static analysis of smart contracts with mythril
-npm run clean     - Delete build artifacts
+- npm run clean     - Delete build artifacts
-npm run deploy:staging - Deploy smart contracts to ropsten/mainnet
+- npm run deploy:staging - Deploy smart contracts to ropsten/mainnet
-npm run verify:[staging | production] - Verify smart contracts for ropsten/mainnet
+- npm run verify:[ staging | production ] - Verify smart contracts for ropsten/mainnet

-### General Workflow

-#### Pre-commit hooks

-Linting Smart Contracts
-Scanning for Secrets

-### DevOps (CI/CD) using Gitlab CI
+## DevOps (CI/CD) using Gitlab CI

+The Gitlab CI pipeline configured with `.gitlab-ci.yml` automates several of the above mentioned tasks and is triggered on each commit to the main branch.
+The project is configured with a pre-commit hook to ensure that source files pass linting before a commit can take place.

+### Setup

+The env variables must be provisioned to the pipeline through Settings>CI/CD>Variables.
+In addition a GITLAB_TOKEN secret (masked) access-token variable with api and write permission must be provided.
+This token can be generated by navigating to Project>Settings>Access Tokens.

+### Stages

+The pipeline contains the following stages:
+Build > Test > Report > Release > Deploy > Operate

+#### Build
+The build step compiles sources and includes ABI and documentation generation.

+#### Test
+The test step runs lint, unit and vulnerability analysis test jobs and scans the repo for accidentally committed secrets.

+#### Report
+The report step generates test coverage and gas reports.

+#### Release
-- Basically this allows versioning (major/minor/patch) based on commit [prefixes](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type).
+The release step allows versioning (major/minor/patch) based on commit [prefixes](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type).
 As part of publishing a package, semantic-release bumps the version in package.json.
 Further, it automates the publishing of NPM packages to GitLab's Package Registry and auto-generates releases on the Releases page.

-In order for this to work, the pipeline requires a custom environment variable named GITLAB_TOKEN or GL_TOKEN, a project access token with API scope.
-This token can be generated by navigating to Project > Settings > Access Tokens.
-Be sure to mask this variable (otherwise it may be printed in plaintext in the job output).
+#### Deploy
+The deploy step deploys smart contracts, deployment results are synced back to the repo (within the deployments folder).

-#### Generated Artifacts
+#### Operate

-- `abi` folder containing the smart contract ABIs after compilation
-- `docs` folder containing the documentation derived from NatSpec annotations in smart contracts
-- `deployments` folder
+The operate step verifies deployed smart contracts through Etherscan.

-#### Improvement Roadmap
+## Improvement Roadmap

-- CI/CD pipeline could be optimized to run several tasks in parallel, not waiting on the outcome of previous steps (e.g., lint-test does not need to wait for build step).
+- The CI/CD pipeline could be optimized to run several tasks in parallel, not waiting on the outcome of previous steps (e.g., lint-test does not need to wait for build step).
 - Vulnerability tests run against contracts folder containing Solidity files which may contain hardhat proprietary console.log statements.
 This leads to issues during vulnerability tests.
   With `npx hardhat preprocess --network mainnet --dest contracts_preprocessed` sources can be preprocessed.
 It would be better to instrument vulnerability tests on preprocessed sources.
 - Use TypeScript for static typing and employ TypeChain to use TypeScript bindings for Ethereum smart contracts.